hamdiz0/LearningDevOps/jenkins/jenkins.md

             env.ENV = input message: "<message>" ,ok: "<message>" ,parameters: [<parameter>] }

+## `creden,tials` :

+    * there is 3 types of credentials in jenkins :
+        - global : avaible for evry job type
+        - system only : avaible for system addmins
+        - multibranch scoped : only avaible for a particular multibranch pipline

 #                             [`MultiBranch`]

     * multibranch is used for multibranch git repos ,it basicly sets a seperate pipline for each branch